hari-hara-sudharsan/Blockchain-TokenCreator/README.md

-# QIEDEX – Trust-First Token Creation & Liquidity Platform
+# SafeMint – Trust-First Token Creation & Liquidity Platform

-QIEDEX is a **free token creator and liquidity platform** built for the QIE blockchain that focuses on **killing scams, rug-pulls, and fake projects by design**with a real world impact.
+SafeMint is a **free token creator and liquidity platform** built for the QIE blockchain that focuses on **killing scams, rug-pulls, and fake projects by design**with a real world impact.
 Instead of letting anyone create dangerous tokens, QIEDEX enforces **fair launch, locked liquidity, and visible trust signals** from day one.

 This project is built for the **QIE Blockchain**.